-It’s easy in a fast-paced work environment to slip into “reaction mode”.
+It’s easy in a fast-paced work environment like construction to slip into “reaction mode”.
 To run on “instinct”.
 To start “taking things as they come” and “shooting from the hip”.

 It’s also easy to let ourselves off the hook for sloppy decision-making or an offensive word because we were operating “in the heat of the moment”.

 The truth is that while we can make all kinds of excuses for operating in reaction mode when the going gets tough and we can rationalize away all the relational carnage we unleash as a result, that doesn’t change the consequences of our behavior within our team and our most critical business relationships.

 Eroded trust.
 Low confidence.
 Even lower motivation and productivity.